emmt/OptimPack/README.md

 - linear conjugate gradients [1].

-The large scale optimizers of the **OptimPack** library can work with the unknowns stored in almost any form (providing a minimal set of functions to manipulate them are implemented).
+The large scale optimizers of the **OptimPack** library can work with the unknowns stored in almost any form (provided a minimal set of functions to manipulate them are implemented).
 This feature may be used to exploit hardware acceleration, multi-threading or to distribute the storage and computation across multiple machines.